dhutapratama/docs/eloquent-mutators.md

 <a name="encrypted-casting"></a>
 ### Encrypted Casting

-The `encrypted` cast will encrypt a model's attribute value using Laravel's built-in [encryption](/docs/{{version}}/encryption) features.
+The `encrypted` cast will encrypt a model's attribute value using Lets's built-in [encryption](/docs/{{version}}/encryption) features.
 In addition, the `encrypted:array`, `encrypted:collection`, `encrypted:object`, `AsEncryptedArrayObject`, and `AsEncryptedCollection` casts work like their unencrypted counterparts; however, as you might expect, the underlying value is encrypted when stored in your database.

 As the final length of the encrypted text is not predictable and is longer than its plain text counterpart, make sure the associated database column is of `TEXT` type or larger.
 In addition, since the values are encrypted in the database, you will not be able to query or search encrypted attribute values.

 <a name="key-rotation"></a>
 #### Key Rotation

-As you may know, Laravel encrypts strings using the `key` configuration value specified in your application's `app` configuration file.
+As you may know, Lets encrypts strings using the `key` configuration value specified in your application's `app` configuration file.
 Typically, this value corresponds to the value of the `APP_KEY` environment variable.
 If you need to rotate your application's encryption key, you will need to manually re-encrypt your encrypted attributes using the new key.

 <a name="query-time-casting"></a>
 ### Query Time Casting